natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Renown.md

 '''Pros:'''
 * Six 381 mm guns with good shell options
-* Impressive dual-purpose secondary armaments with very high rate of fire and good firing arc
+* Impressive dual-purpose secondary armaments with a very high rate of fire and good firing arc
-* Great delicated anti-air defense
+* Great dedicated anti-air defense
 * Decent top speed an acceleration for its size
-* Large hull size allows the ship to absorb several hit from the enemies
+* Large hull size allows the ship to absorb several hits from the enemies
 * Has four propeller shafts powered by four blocks of powerful engines, can maintain its acceleration even with some of them disabled

 '''Cons:'''
 * Very large in size, can be easily spotted and hit
 * Extremely slow main turret traverse speed, inability to fire reactively
-* Overall mediocre armour protection, its bulkheads and barbettes in particular can be easily overmatched by most battleship guns
+* Overall mediocre armour protection, its bulkheads and barbettes, in particular, can be easily overmatched by most battleship guns
-* Very weak underwater protection, leaving the main magazines vulnerable from diving shots and torpedoes
+* Very weak underwater protection, leaving the main magazines vulnerable to diving shots and torpedoes
-* Poor overall agility, the ship's high center of gravity will cause the ship to list while turning, hampering accuracy
+* Poor overall agility, The ship's high center of gravity will cause the ship to list while turning, hampering accuracy
 * Secondary armament lacks HE-VT shell options, thus reducing its effectiveness against aircraft

 == History ==